Hawaii Driver Information

 - Always have your driver’s license and insurance document

 - Follow all airport rules

 If you're already a driver in a different state, and you're moving to Hawaii, send us a message with the following info:

 - Your new shipping address

-- Honolulu only: Hawaii driver's license, Hawaii vehicle registration, and Hawaii vehicle safety inspection sticker*
+- Honolulu only: a Hawaii vehicle safety inspection sticker*

-*If you already have a Hawaii driver's license or registration on file with Lyft, you do not need to send them in again.
+*If you already have any of the specific requirements listed above on file with Lyft, you don't need to send them again.

 Moving from Hawaii to a different state?
 Find your new market here to see what steps you’ll need to take.